The San Juan Islands are nestled between

 Your volunteer On-site staff:

 What: A camping and kayaking trip in the San Juan Islands.
-Evening campfires and camaraderie.
-For 2018, paddle trips will occur on Thursday, Friday, Saturday and Sunday.
+Socially distanced evening campfires and camaraderie.
+For 2021, paddle trips will occur on Friday, Saturday and Sunday.

 Trips: Level 2 through Level 3 trips around Lopez Island.
 Most trips will require driving, but we can launch from Odlin County Park.
 All trip sign-ups will be done on-site unless otherwise announced.